 As a reminder, I am located in Atlanta, Georgia, USA.
 This means that all my testing is heavily biased towards the United States, where NordVPN is not strong.
 Here’s that server map again –

-See that one server in the USA?
+See that one in the South America?
 Yeah – that’s what I ran speed tests on to minimize geographic latency.

 NordVPN’s performance varies widely depending on the time of day you’re using it.

 While speeds are great sometimes, they’re extremely slow other times.
 This is especially true if you attempt to use the VPN service during heavy-use hours in the United States.